RyanGawryluk/BIOL362/Lab10-Taxonomic-Resolution.md

 - This is very important information that many subsequent steps are built upon.
 We will export this table below as a ‘BIOM’ file that can be opened in Excel.

-- Do you think that this number of ASVs (proxy for species/strains) are living in kombucha?
+- Do you think that this number of ASVs (proxy for species/strains) are living in Artemia?

 We have not actually seen any of the ASV sequences yet.
 Do they look how we expect (i.e., like bona fide bacterial V6V8 amplicon sequences)?